nisar46/portfolio/README.md

 ### 🚧 Enterprise Universal Suite — In Progress (Independent Research)

 > Projects 3 & 4 evolve the healthcare pipeline to a cross-sector commercial scale.
-Currently at README/architecture stage with active development ongoing.
+Currently at architecture stage with active development ongoing.

 #### 3. OmniIngest Universal
 Scaling the core clinical ingestion engine beyond healthcare to a 5-sector interoperability framework.